-"Pairing International Taxation and Conflict of Laws' (with Professor Nolan Sharkey) 41 (2) University of Queensland Law Journal (forthcoming 2022).
+"Pairing International Taxation and Conflict of Laws: Common Challenges and Reciprocal Lessons' (with Nolan Sharkey) 41 (2) University of Queensland Law Journal 211-241 (2022).

 "An Assessment of the US Rules which Determine the Relevant Law Applicable to Corporations: A Suggestion for Reform" 45 (3) Delaware Journal of Corporate Law 469-530 (2021)

 “Three Objections to Forum of Necessity: Global Access to Justice & Proper Party” 55 (1) Osgoode Hall Law Journal 225 (2018)

 “Can Better Law Be Married with Corrective Justice or Evil Laws?”
 61 (2) McGill Law Journal 1-50 (2016)

 “Better Law as a Better Outcome” 63 (1) The American Journal of Comparative Law 701 (2015)

 “Savigny’s Theory of Choice-of-Law as a Principle of Voluntary Submission” 64 (1) University of Toronto Law Journal 106 (2014)

 Research Engagement & Impact Grant, 'The Current Incoherency of Private Law' (2022-2023), valued at $2,500